trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/renovate/README.md

-# Self-Hosting Renovate with Forgejo/Gitea
+# Self-Hosting Renovate with Forgejo/Gitea CI/CD Runner

-This guide explains how to set up a self-hosted Renovate instance that works with Forgejo (or Gitea).
-The setup involves configuring a dedicated Forgejo user and deploying Renovate with Redis for enhanced performance using Docker Compose and secrets for secure credential management.
+This guide explains how to set up a self-hosted Renovate instance that works with Forgejo (or Gitea) using Forgejo's built-in CI/CD runner instead of Docker.
+This approach solves the scheduling limitation of Docker Compose and allows you to store Renovate configuration directly in your Forgejo repository.

 ## Prerequisites

-- A running Forgejo/Gitea instance
+- A running Forgejo/Gitea instance (v1.14.0 or later)
-- Docker and Docker Compose (version supporting secrets)
+- Forgejo/Gitea Runner configured and running
 - Administrative access to Forgejo/Gitea
-- Directory structure for secrets and Redis persistence

 ## Setup Process